Jobs and the Economy

-Where I stand: In order to foster an economic environment where job creation thrives, policymakers must promote an agenda that encourages growth and innovation—not stifles it.
-That is why we have begun to roll back a number of Obama-era regulations that stifle economic growth and job creation.
-When agencies overregulate, our economic growth comes to a grinding halt because job creation cannot happen in an environment of uncertainty.
+In order to foster an economic environment where job creation thrives, we must promote an agenda that encourages growth and innovation—not stifles it.
+Along with a pro-growth tax code, we must keep unnecessary, burdensome regulations off the books.
+When agencies overregulate, it creates an environment of uncertainty that slows job creation and brings economic growth to a grinding halt.

 I am committed to working with my colleagues to pursue a pro-growth agenda.
 I believe there are commonsense ideas that we can agree upon that will facilitate economic growth, create good jobs in the Natural State and allow Arkansans to keep more of their hard-earned dollars.

 What I’ve done: I have consistently worked to promote a pro-growth agenda.
 I’ve supported policies that reform the tax code, which enables hardworking Arkansans to keep more of their money in their own pockets and makes our businesses more competitive; reduce the regulatory burden; open new markets for Arkansas companies to compete in; and create more educational opportunities that prepare Arkansans to compete in today’s workforce.